sszokoly/sipcounter/README.md

 ### Example ###

-Another example would to capture the message on the wire with tshark.
+Another example would be to capture the messages on the wire with tshark.

 ```
 import time